weblate/plugin-VisitorGenerator/README.md

 ```
 With all that in place, you should be able to run Rector like so: `vendor/bin/rector process {path_to_this_plugin/vendor} --config={path_to_config_file}`

 > **_NOTE:_**  For Matomo developers, there's an internal DevPluginCommands plugin with a command that handles running Rector.
 Just make sure to use the `skip-scoping` option.
+Also make sure to downgrade to PHP 7.2 because all other plugins use 7.3.
 See the SearchEngineKeywordsPerformance plugin's README.md for more details.

 ### Legalnotice